Kihumba/private-/Phase-2/Entry-Level DevOps Engineer/Curriculum/11 - Securing Deployments/README.md

 Skill Description
 -----------------
-The Fellow understands how to apply security policies to secure machines deployed to a cloud
+The Fellow will be able to apply security policies to secure machines deployed to a cloud.

 Outputs
 -------
-After attaining this skill, and as a demonstration of it, a Fellow should be able to complete the following:
+After attaining this skill, and as a demonstration of it, I should be able to complete the following:

 1. An exercise that covers the following operations:
   - Setting up hooks to scan for secure credentials/token before code is checked in to a repo